 With fewer labourers and no price or supply guarantees, the Devon Farmers' Union encouraged its members to refuse to comply with the government's suggestions for replacement labour and improved productivity.
-Alfred Loram, a small tenant farmer from South Tawton, believed that the new starring programme showed the
+49 Alfred Loram, a small tenant farmer from South Tawton, believed that the new starring programme showed the

-&lt;sup>47 Horn, Rural Life in England, p.
+47 Horn, Rural Life in England, p.
 76.

-&lt;sup>48 For more on replacement labour see Peter Dewey, British Agriculture in the First World War, pp. 106-141 this week the recruiting sergeant in this district is making visits to men, married and single, with half veiled threats that if they don't join now their brothers, sons and neighbours will soon be compelled.
+48 For more on replacement labour see Peter Dewey, British Agriculture in the First World War, pp. 106-141.

-&lt;sup>49 Report of the Devon Farmers' Union, 17 November 1915, Devon Record Office, Wallcott Family of Tiverton, 317/M/26.
+49 Report of the Devon Farmers' Union, 17 November 1915, Devon Record Office, Wallcott Family of Tiverton, 317/M/26.